RsvModeling/.github/profile/README.md

 # RSV Modeling

-This repository contains projects on RSV modeling from the Public Health Modeling Unit at Yale School of Public Health.
+This page contains projects on RSV modeling from the Public Health Modeling Unit at Yale School of Public Health.

 ## Contributors
 The Principal Investigators are Ginny Pitzer, Dan Weinberger, and Josh Warren.
 Contributors include Zhe Zheng, Ottavia Prunas, Iris Artin, Joukje Willemsen.